aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slide/render_to_graphics/_index.md

 | graphics | **aspose.pydrawing.Graphics** | The object where to render to. |
 | rendering_size | **aspose.pydrawing.Size** | The maximum dimensions (in pixels) that can be occupied by the rendered slide. |

+### Examples

+The following example shows how to convert the first slide to the framed image with the RenderToGraphics method.

+            The following example shows how to conversion process for a slide with notes using the RenderToGraphics.

 ### Exceptions

 | Exception | Description |